Title

 • Total charges

-• Patient age at admission in years in 5-year groupings.
-Except less than 5 years that is reported as “under one” (for children under one year of age) and “one to four” (for children one to four years of age).
-If over 84, reported in 85 and over category.
+• Patient age in five-year age cohorts at admission.
+Patient age at admission in years is reported in five-year groupings except for the following: ages less than five years which is reported as an “under one” category (for children under one year of age), “one to four” (for children one to four years of age), and if age is over eighty-four, an “eight-five and over” category is used.

 • Patient race/ethnicity